コノム konomu's notebook

 Diagram showing topicalization of 主役 in 君が主役(であること)

-Remember that exclusive が functions as a way of emphasizing something.
+Remember that exclusive が functions as a way of specifying something.
 With this usage of が, whatever exclusive が marks is singled out from a set of other things.
-We are specifying that “You, not someone else, are the lead actor.”
-However, the nuance of exclusion in this specific sentence is relatively weak, because we haven’t talked about any other person who could be the lead actor in the context of this example (See Types of Exclusion).
+In the example 「君が主役だ。」, the speaker is specifying that “You, not anyone else, are the lead actor.”6

-One way of interpreting the sentence 「君が主役だ。」 is to derive it from the sentence 「主役は君だ。」.
+One way of understanding the specificational sentence 「君が主役だ。」 is to derive it from the basic topic sentence 「主役は君だ。」.
 These two sentences have approximately the same meaning.
-To achieve this, all we have to do is to reverse the order of the topic and the comment, and then replace は with exclusive が.
-This process is known as inversion, and it’s why we call sentences of this structure inverted sentences.
+To achieve this, all we have to do is reverse the order of the topic and the comment, then replace topical は with exclusive が.
+This process is called inversion.
+If a sentence with は is inverted, it is a specificational sentence.7

 Diagram showing inversion of 主役は君だ。

-A typical topic sentence takes the structure of
+A topic sentence with topical は takes the structure of

-whereas the inversion of this topic sentence will take on the structure
+whereas the inversion of this topic sentence, the specificational sentence, will take on the structure

 Comment + Exclusive が + Topic

-“Sh- She’s the journalist that came to my office!”
+“Sh- She’s the journalist that came to my house!”

 “Is this the ‘big problem’ you were getting worked up about?”